zhangying815/censoredGP/README.md

 4. Generating predictions for new inputs
 5. Visualizing the predictions against the true function

-The main functions used in this vignette are:
+The main functions used are:

 - `simulate_1d_censored_data()`
 - `simulate_borehole_censored_data()`